Home Music Recording Studio - HOME

 ACOUSTIC - 450 Lead / Bass Amplifier Head - A 1970's Vintage Monster

 The Acoustic 450 Series of Lead/Bass Amplifiers (Heads) were produced between 1973 and 1977 by Acoustic (the shortened version of Acoustic Control Corporation External Link).
 This was arguably the height of the monster stage-amp days.
-Though Acoustic Control Corporation wound up their business in the 1980's, the company did come back to life in 2007 under the name Acoustic Amplification (and presently reusing the Acoustic Control Corp External Link monicker).
+Though Acoustic Control Corporation wound up their business in the 1980's, the company did come back to life in 2007 under the name Acoustic Amplification (and is presently reusing the Acoustic Control Corp External Link monicker).

 NO AI - Bot Free Zone